 Some percentages reported in these tables include 95 per cent confidence intervals (for example, 80 per cent ± 2.7 per cent).

-Performance indicator data for Aboriginal and Torres Strait Islander people in this chapter are available in the attachment tables listed below.
-Contextual data and further supporting information can be found in the chapter.
+Performance indicator data for Aboriginal and Torres Strait Islander people in this section are available in the data tables listed below.
+Contextual data and further supporting information can be found in the section.

 |Table number||Table title|